 - 1. History - a.
 MPC is frequently asymptomatic. - b.
 If symptomatic, patient may complain of vaginal discharge, coital or intermenstrual bleeding, pain with intercourse, or pain with urination. - c.
-The patient may have a partner who was diagnosed with urethritis. - 2.
-Examination - a.
+The patient may have a partner who was diagnosed with urethritis.

+- a.
 Mucopurulent cervical discharge.
-A positive swab test is defined by the finding of exudate (yellow discoloration) on the first swab after insertion into endocervix.
+A positive swab test is defined by the finding of exudate (yellow discoloration) on the first swab inserted into the endocervix.
 It is often helpful to hold the swab against a white paper background for contrast. - b.
 Cervical friability (bleeding) is often present after the first swab is inserted.
 Cervical erythema and edema may also be present. - c.
-Cervical motion tenderness may be present and is diagnostic of concurrent pelvic inflammatory disease. - 3.
-Laboratory - a.
+Cervical motion tenderness may be present and is diagnostic of concurrent pelvic inflammatory disease.

+- a.
 A Gram stain of the cervical discharge may reveal white blood cells.
 The presence of Gram-negative intracellular diplococci suggests gonorrhea as the etiologic agent. - b.
 Vaginal wet mount to assess for leukorrhea, trichomoniasis or bacterial vaginosis. - c.
 Vaginal swab, cervical swab or urine sample for gonorrhea and chlamydia NAAT testing.
 Vaginal swabs have the highest sensitivity and are the preferred specimen. - d.
-Vaginal swab for trichomoniasis NAAT (if available)
+Vaginal swab for trichomoniasis and M. gen NAAT.